 THE FIBONACCI SEQUENCE IN BARTOK's "MUSIC FOR STRINGS, PERCUSSION AND CELESTE" AND ITS RELATIONSHIP TO THE MAZE

 REVISITING, FOR A MOMENT, JACK AT HIS TYPEWRITER AS WENDY EXITS (AND WHAT I THINK IS THE BASE STORY)

 HOW WENDY'S "CUTTING OFF THE MOUNTAIN TOP, AND THE DISAPPEARANCE OF THE CHAIR AND TABLE ARE RELATED AND COMMENTED UPON BY KUBRICK IN JACK'S NOTEBOOK

-Note: One ought to stop here and read A Brief Look at Close Encounters Through the Eyes of The Shining which also is on the removal of the mountaintop.
-There are comparisons to be made between The Shining and those who are isolated and obsessed by their being called to Devil's Tower.
+Note: One might to stop here and read A Brief Look at Close Encounters Through the Eyes of The Shining which also is on the removal of the mountaintop.
+There are comparisons to be made between The Shining and characters of Close Encounters who are isolated and obsessed by their being called to Devil's Tower.

 182 Title shot.
 Tuesday.
 (40:28) Previous was "A Month Later".
 Now we begin with the weekday titles, the first of which is "Tuesday".